 Song for a Birth or for a Death Analysis

-The speaker begins the poem from a first person point of view, allowing the reader to enter into this experience with her.
+The speaker begins ‘Song for a Birth or for a Death’ from a first person point of view, allowing the reader to enter into this experience with her.
 She makes it clear that she has experienced something first hand, and this experience has had an effect on her.
-By relying what she saw, she invites the reader into her experience.
+By relying on what she saw, she invites the reader into her experience.
 She claims that in only one night, she “saw the savage world”.
 This reveals that the scene she is about to relay was intense and “savage” and somehow indicative of the rest of the world.
 The speaker’s details are vivid, yet her message is vague.
 The readers do not yet know why she “heard the blood beat up the stair”.
 Nor is it made clear exactly what the “fox’s bark” or “the owls shrewd pounce” represent.
 However, she makes it clear that all of these creatures were “crying” and that among the rest of the crying creatures, she saw “men in bed with love and fear”.
 The remaining stanzas will further explore the themes of love and fear and how they are intertwined.

-With the beginning of this stanza, the speaker reminds her hearers that she has experienced something first hand.
-She repeats the phrase, “last night” to remind her listeners that this is a recent as well as first hand experience.
+At the beginning of this stanza of ‘Song for a Birth or for a Death’, the speaker reminds her hearers that she has experienced something first hand.
+She repeats the phrase, “last night” to remind her listeners that this is a recent as well as first-hand experience.
 She says that she “watched how pleasure must leap from disaster with its will”.
 It is yet unclear the exact details of the scene she experienced.
 However, she has implied that this experience revealed a savage side to human nature.
 It revealed human instinct and caused her to believe that humans were as instinct driven as other wild animals.
 She has seen something regarding human love and pleasure.
 She claims that she watched as this pleasure was forced to leap “from disaster” out of sheer will power.
 Perhaps here is the difference between human love and animal instinct.
 Whatever she saw “last night” the speaker is certain that she watched the use of human will to leap from disaster.
 She then describes “the fox’s fear” and “the watchdog’s lust” in comparison to what she saw “last night”.
 In the animal world, she suggests that “all matings mean a kill”.
 She compares this savage animal instinct to the idea that “human creatures kissed in trust” also “feel the blood throb to death”.
-The speaker implies that there is instinct that remains deep inside the human heart, and that pleasure and love is associated with fear because animal instincts still reside in the sub-concious.
+The speaker implies that there is an instinct that remains deep inside the human heart, and that pleasure and love are associated with fear because animal instincts still reside in the sub-concious.
 Whatever scene she observed has given her the idea that human beings, though they may have a will power that animals do not, still harbor subconscious instincts that cause them to associate pleasure and love with fear- even fear of death.